ctontario/slate/source/includes/_Committee.md

         "type": "string",
         "description": "The effective date of a change of status" },
-      "parentInstitutionId": {"type": "string", "description": "The ID of the parent institution"}
+      "parentInstitutionId": {"type": "string", "description": "The ID of the parent institution"}, "parentCommitteeId": {
+        "type": ["string", "null"],
+        "description": "The ID of the parent committee, optional, null can be passed to remove an existing value."
+      }
     },
     "required": ["name", "code", "type", "status", "parentInstitutionId"] }